KittyGiraudel/sass-guidelines/en/_errors.md

 * `@warn`;
 * `@error`.

-Let's put `@debug` aside since it is clearly intended to debug SassScript, which is not our point here.
+Let’s put `@debug` aside since it is clearly intended to debug SassScript, which is not our point here.
 We are then left with `@warn` and `@error` which are noticeably identical except that one stops the compiler while the other does not.
-I'll let you guess which does what.
+I’ll let you guess which does what.

 Now, there is a lot of room in a Sass project for warnings and errors.
 Basically any mixin or function expecting a specific type or argument could throw an error if something went wrong, or display a warning when doing an assumption.